 Networking Opportunities: Use the forum to introduce yourself to your peer participants and to start interesting discussions.

-Unit 3 introduces you to financial statement analysis, i.e. how financial statements are used in economic decision making.
+Unit 3 shows the role that corporate strategy plays in the formulation of financial and non-financial KPI’s and the impact these indicators have on a company’s targets and control process.
+You will also learn what “managing non-financial performance” means using the example of EON's Sustainability Report.
+E.ON is a German company and one of the world's largest electric utility service providers.
+Furthermore, Unit 3 introduces you to financial statement analysis, i.e. how financial statements are used in economic decision making.
 The Unit deals with common size financial statements, introduces key financial indicators, but also more sophisticated tools that help us to assess a firm’s operating profitability.
-The Unit also discusses how financial accounting information is used in valuation models and credit analysis.
-It also sheds light on accounting discretion, an important aspect both from a financial management but also from the analyst’s perspective.
+The Unit also discusses how financial accounting information and ESG aspects are used in credit analysis.
+In this context, the topic “green bonds” is also addressed.

 Unit 5 covers important techniques to analyse costs for managerial decision making.
 The module will guide you through cost-volume profit analysis which addresses the question of how many units you need to sell to break-even.
 Moreover, absorption costing and variable costing are explained, which are highly relevant to calculate the value of inventory and to calculate operating income of businesses that have inventories.
 Finally, you will be introduced to lower price limits and to choosing the optimal product or service mix when capacities are lower than customer demand.